osstotalsoft/rocket-toolkit/packages/pino-apollo/README.md

 # pino-apollo

-An Apollo server plugin that logs the main events related to a request.
+An [apollo server](https://github.com/apollographql/apollo-server) plugin that logs the main events related to a request.
+It uses the [pino](https://github.com/pinojs/pino) logger.

 In addition, it comes with a cool feature called `securedMessages` which will make sure that sensitive error messages does not leak outside your server.
 All the errors thrown inside an Apollo Server, are wrapped in a 'user friendly message', helping increase the security of your server.